Fabian2598/O-2-Model/README.md

-# 2d and 3d O(2) model and 2d Ising model with the Worm Algorithm.
+# 2d and 3d O(2) model and 2d Ising model with the Worm Algorithm and the Cluster algorithm.
 ### The programs compute the energy, the magnetic susceptibility and the specific heat.
 In the 2d O(2) model the spin stiffness is computed as well.

 We work with square lattices of size $L^2$ for 2d and with cubic lattices of size $L^3$ for 3d.
 The errors are computed by using the jackknife method.